sean1832/pinterest-dl/README.md

 - ✅ Support for the Firefox browser.
 - ✅ Insert `alt` text for images as metadata `comment` in the downloaded image for searchability.
 - ✅ Scrape private boards and pins with browser cookies. ([see pull request](https://github.com/sean1832/pinterest-dl/pull/20))
+- ✅ Scrape images using reversed engineered Pinterest API.
+(This will be default behaviour.
+You can use webdriver by specifying `--client chrome` or `--client firefox`) ([see pull request](https://github.com/sean1832/pinterest-dl/pull/21)

 ## 🚩 Known Issues
 - 🔲 Incompatibility with Pinterest URLs that include search queries.